sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/create-react-app/README.md

 ### `public`

 The `public` directory contains static assets, such as images, fonts, and favicons.
-React doesn't do anything special with these and you can't import them into your projects, but they will be served via URL in your app.
+React doesn't do anything special with these and you can't import them into your projects, but they will be hosted on your server.
 For example, if you have a file in the `public` directory called `profile.jpg`, it will be available by default at `localhost:3000/profile.jpg`.

 ### `src`